 Anyone who sees this young man, bicycling down the streets of Bogotá, Colombia, and entering Universidad El Bosque with a book bag slung over his shoulder, would never imagine that doctors once told his family that he was destined for a life of misery.

-Oscar was born with a cleft lip and cleft palate, but today he looks like any other student on campus.
+Oscar was born with a cleft lip and palate, but he looks like any other student on campus.
 Wearing blue jeans and a green sweater with bold text reading “nothing is perfect” on the front, he greets his friends on the way to the gym.
-This evening, he lifts weights for about an hour before his English class begins.
+There, he'll lift weights for about an hour before his English class begins.

-This is his sixth semester, so he is practically fluent in English now.
+In his sixth semester, he is practically fluent in English.
 He dreams of traveling and studying abroad – maybe in the U.S. He has big plans of a Ph.D. exam and possibly becoming a university professor – that is unless he’ll be working for Operation Smile – or a translator; he wants to learn French as well.

 The possibilities seem endless for Oscar – he has so many plans and so much hope for a bright future.